*Esta publicación también está disponible en: Español

-This unique Airbnb property in Villa de Leyva features a nearly 400-year-old swimming pool that used to power the town’s wheat mill.
-Now as a guest, you can exclusively swim in the chilly water, which legend has is a fountain of youth, and enjoy the beautifully restored rooms.
+This unique Airbnb property in Villa de Leyva features a nearly 400-year-old swimming pool that used to power the town’s wheat mill and continues to distribute water through canals to the city.
+Now as a guest, you can exclusively swim in the refreshing water, which legend has is a fountain of youth, and enjoy the beautifully restored rooms.
 Read on for complete details…

 Villa de Leyva is one of my favorite places to visit near Bogotá (view my complete guide here).
 The weather is better (less rain, more sun, and a little warmer) plus the charm, the food, bakeries, and historical homes make this the perfect getaway for locals and visitors alike.
 There’s a unique Airbnb property in this town to be discovered called Casona La Mesopotamia – the ultimate place to disconnect with a beautiful natural swimming pool encompassed with ancient fossils and old-world colonial architecture that transports you back in time.

 Casona La Mesopotamia has quite a bit of history to tell as it’s one of the oldest homes in Villa de Leyva and home to the first water-powered mill in the town, dating back to 1568.
 The water that powers the mill comes from an underground water source that filters through the bottom of the pool, functioning like a well.
 The water that overflows then goes through a series of canals throughout the property until it has enough force to power the mill.
 The actual mill no longer functions, but it’s quite amazing to see this type of engineering still function after nearly 500 years!